frconor-ebook/meditations/_posts/2025-09-26-the-holy-rosary.md

 We learn how to function like little children who turn to their mother because they need her power, her consolation, her joy.
 They need her help to find the meaning and the purpose of their life along that pilgrimage of faith.

-We sit at that school, where we learn many lessons: lessons with our eyes as we contemplate what\'s taking place, lessons with our ears.
+We sit at that school, where we learn many lessons: lessons with our eyes as we contemplate what's taking place, lessons with our ears.

 "We learn to contemplate the beauty," he says, "on the face of Christ."